stachenov/quazip/QuaZip-1.x-migration.md

 **QuaZip 0.x -> 1.x migration guide**

-This guide contains important information mostly for package maintainers, although it can also be useful for the developers as well.
+This guide contains important information mostly for package maintainers, although it can also be useful for developers as well.

 **TL;DR**